 We aim to process all PNG to DXF conversions as quickly as possible, this usually takes around 5 seconds but can be more for larger more complex files so please be patient.

 We aim to create the most accurate conversions with our tools.
 Our tools are under constant development with new features and improvements being added every week.

 Yes, of course!
 We do not store the PNG file you submit to us.
 The resulting DXF file, once created is deleted 15 minutes after upload and the download link will expire after this time.

 Yes!
 Our PNG to DXF tool will run on any system with a modern web browser.
 No specialist software is needed to run any of our conversion tools.

-Our tool analyses your PNG file for shapes, outlines and text which it then re-creates in a compatible CAD format suitable for conversion to the DXF format.
+Our tool analyses your PNG file for shapes, outlines and text which it then re-creates in a compatible CAD format suitable for conversion to the DXF format for use within AutoCAD.
 The tool will automatically attempt to detect and remove any background color and only import important shapes contained within your image.

 PNG files are seen as the logical successor to the GIF image file format and was devised in the mid-1990's as a superior format to GIF.
 PNG files are generally used for company logos, icons and other non-photographic image content.
 Saving a digital photo in the PNG format will create a much larger file than an equivalent JPG image hence the PNG format being unsuitable for most digital photo content.

 The DXF file format was first introduced in 1982 as part of Autodesk's AutoCAD software.
 DXF files were intended at the time to allow data interchange between AutoCAD and other CAD related applications.
 The format has evolved over the years with the most recent version coming in 2007.